90 Day Fiancé Is the Best Worst Show on Television

 There’s no form of trash content I enjoy more than one that provides me with a full body cringe’s worth of secondhand embarrassment.
 Unfortunately, spending years in pursuit of the perfect cringe video online had left me desensitized; you can only watch so many clips of a kid bombing at a talent show before you get bored.
 But once I began watching TLC’s 90 Day Fiancé and its various spinoffs, I found that I was again able to experience visceral secondhand embarrassment at the hands of complete strangers.

 Because the show airs on a network that almost exclusively creates programming about little people, big Christian families, and BeDazzled wedding dresses, it’s easy to dismiss it as run-of-the-mill TLC trash.
 But 90 Day Fiancé is so much more.
 Following the lives of Americans who have fallen in love with foreigners, the show centers around the K-1 visa process, which allows Americans to bring their fiancé or fiancée to the country for 90 days.
 If they don’t get married before the 90 days are up, their partners are sent back to their country of origin.
-This rush-against-the-clock element, combined with the fact that many of the couples have never even met before, guarantees a level of drama no Real Housewife could even dream of.
+This rush-against-the-clock element, combined with the fact that many of the couples have barely spent any time together in real life, guarantees a level of drama no Real Housewife could even dream of.

 Most of these people meet online using various international “dating” websites and have never seen each other in person (though some do meet on holiday, while working abroad, or in other seedy circumstances, like “at a resort”).
 The most cringeworthy moments arrive when we get to watch the cultural barriers and subsequent shock the couples are bound to face.
 There’s a reason why the vast majority of the non-American halves hail from non-Western countries: You get to see what happens when the whitest, most American person you can imagine falls in love with someone who barely speaks English.